tobiasschuerg/supertooltips/README.md

 * Set your own custom content View using `ToolTip.setContentView()`.
 * Set a delay before the ToolTip is shown with `ToolTip.withDelay()`.

+The ToolTip textview can be further customised by creating a tooltip_textview.xml file in your project.
+This will override the default one and allow you to customise that textview such as uses styles or set maxWidth.

 OnboardingTracker customization
 -----